xxVasnkataxx/Harmonica-main/README.md

 ### Home Screen

 The home screen displays a list of musical instruments.
 Scroll through the list to browse different instruments.
-Tap on an instrument to view its details and translations.
+Tap on an instrument to view.

-### Instrument Details

-The instrument details screen provides information about the selected instrument.
-It includes the instrument's name, description, origin, history, and translations.
-You can swipe left or right to view the next or previous instrument.

 ### Translations

-To view the translations of an instrument's name, tap on the "Translations" button on the instrument details screen.
 A list of languages will appear, and tapping on a language will display the translated name of the instrument in that language.

-### Favorites

-To mark an instrument as a favorite, tap on the heart icon located on the instrument details screen.
-This will add the instrument to your favorites list for quick access.
-To view your favorite instruments, navigate to the favorites screen by tapping on the heart icon in the app's bottom navigation bar.

-### Search

-To search for a specific instrument, tap on the search icon in the app's bottom navigation bar.
-Enter the instrument's name or category in the search field, and the app will display matching results.

 ## Contributing